Governance & Leadership

 Terry Muldoon has been the Principal of St Columba Anglican School Port Macquarie since January 2008.
 Prior to this, Terry was the Head of Secondary School and Assistant Principal of Bishop Druitt College Coffs Harbour.
 He also worked in independent schools in Sydney, the Central Coast and Lismore.
 He served on the school council of Trinity Catholic College and led their Employment Preparation Program for a decade.
 Terry also spent eight years working with teachers as a consultant/workshop leader.

 Allan Guihot, currently Deputy Principal, came to St Columba as Head of Middle School in 2003.
 Prior to his appointment here he spent twelve years at The Hills Grammar School in Dural as an English teacher, Year Patron, Dean of Students and Assistant Head of Senior School.
 Allan spent his early teaching years in the Department of Education in regional areas such as Corowa and Lithgow.
-He has a Masters in Education from the University of NSW and a Bachelor of Arts and Diploma in Education majoring in Medieval Language and Literature, Linguistics and Modern History.
+He has a Masters in Educational Leadership from the University of NSW and a Bachelor of Arts and Diploma in Education majoring in Medieval Language and Literature, Linguistics and Modern History.
 He has been teaching English for 34 years and continues to love working with students.

 Head of Primary